Zerschranzer/Linux-ASA-Server-Manager/README.md

 ---

 **Enjoy managing your Ark Survival Ascended server(s) on Linux!**
 If you run into any issues or have suggestions, please open an issue or pull request on GitHub.
-The same usage applies to **`ark_docker_manager.sh`** if you prefer to run everything in containers.